corda/corda/docs/source/hello-world-running.rst

 * We could add an API, to make it easier to interact with the CorDapp

 We will explore some of these improvements in future tutorials.
 But you should now be ready to develop your own CorDapps.
-There's `a more fleshed-out version of the IOU CorDapp <https://github.com/corda/cordapp-example>`_ with an API and web front-end, and a set of example CorDapps in `the main Corda repo <https://github.com/corda/corda>`_, under ``samples``.
-An explanation of how to run these samples :doc:`here <running-the-demos>`.
+You can find a list of sample CorDapps `here <https://www.corda.net/samples/>`_.

-As you write CorDapps, you can learn more about the API available :doc:`here <api>`.
+As you write CorDapps, you can learn more about the Corda API :doc:`here <corda-api>`.

 If you get stuck at any point, please reach out on `Slack <https://slack.corda.net/>`_, `Discourse <https://discourse.corda.net/>`_, or `Stack Overflow <https://stackoverflow.com/questions/tagged/corda>`_.